Beyond the Classroom

 Led by the senior students the gardening club research, plant and care for the variety of gardens (vegetable and ornamental) and the school orchard.
 Produce grown is sold to the school community and used in the school canteen to support the ongoing needs of the garden group.

-Through the Parramatta Diocese Catholic Primary Schools Sports Association, students have the opportunity to try out for representative sports teams in:
+Representative pathways are also available through the Parramatta Diocese Catholic Primary School Sports Council, with students having the opportunity to try out for teams in:

 - Touch football

 - Rugby league